Mail order

 Then, the products are delivered to the customer.
 The products are usually delivered directly to an address supplied by the customer, such as a home address, but occasionally the orders are delivered to a nearby retail location for the customer to pick up.
 Some merchants also allow the goods to be shipped directly to a third party consumer, which is an effective way to send a gift to an out-of-town recipient.
-Some merchants delivered the goods directly to the customer via their travelling agents.
+Some merchants deliver the goods directly to the customer through their travelling agents.
+Payment may be made by installment.

-A mail order catalogue is a publication containing a list of general merchandise from a company.
+A mail order catalogue (or catalog) is a publication containing a list of general merchandise from a company.
 Companies who publish and operate mail order catalogues are referred to as cataloguers within the industry.
 Cataloguers buy or manufacture goods then market those goods to prospects (prospective customers).
 Cataloguers may "rent" names from list brokers or cooperative databases.
 The catalogue itself is published in a similar fashion as any magazine publication and distributed through a variety of means, usually via a postal service and the internet.

 Sometimes supermarket products do mail order promotions, whereby people can send in the UPC plus shipping and handling to get a product made especially for the company.